DOnofrio-Irene/Analysis_Infinium_methylation_data/README.md

 *DISCLAIMER*: *The choices in some passages (i.e. choice of the statistical test) were made for educational purposes only*

-## WORKFLOW
-* **Importing Data**
-* **Quality Control**: Perform data quality assessment to identify any potential issues or biases in the raw data.
-* **Between-array normalization**: apply normalization techniques to minimize technical variations and batch effects within and across samples.
-* **Differential methylation analysis**: Identify differentially methylated regions (DMRs) or individual CpG sites associated with various conditions or phenotypes of interest.
-*  **Multiple test correction**

 ## Installation and Dependencies
 This pipeline was runned in R (4.3.0 (2023-04-21 ucrt)).